Travel guide

 Screen at maximum brightness (sun) High Automatic brightness

-As you can see, the type of SIM does not even appear on the list of major consumers.
-If your phone runs out quickly while traveling, check the screen, GPS, and signal before blaming the eSIM.
-To better manage your data usage (which also affects active radio time), see our guide on data consumption while traveling.
+As you can see, the type of SIM doesn't even appear on the list of major consumers.
+If your phone doesn't last long on a trip, check the screen, GPS, and signal before blaming the eSIM.
+To better manage your data usage (which also affects active radio time), see our guide on tips for saving data while traveling.

 ¿La eSIM consume más batería?
 Mitos, verdad y cómo ahorrar